ibrahimelhadeg/blog/source/_posts/monolithic-layered-microservices-architecture.md

 In this post, we will answer the following 3 questions:

 1. **Why do we need a software architecture?**
-2. **Monolithic Architecture**
+2. **What is a Monolithic Architecture?**
-3. **Layered Architecture**
+3. **What is a Layered Architecture?**
-4. **Microservices Architecture**
+4. **What is a Microservices Architecture?**
 5. **Other Architectures**

 If you are a self-taught developer, new to the industry, or something of the sort, the concept of "software architecture" is intimidating.
-Enterprise architects get paid lots of money to do what they do because **architecting a quality software is difficult and requires experience**.
+Enterprise architects get paid lots of money because architecting a quality software is **difficult and requires experience**.

 You may have the following concerns: